-- Take the antibiotic twice daily every 12 hours. - Use ice packs for the first 72 hours, while awake 20 minutes on / 20 minutes off - Restrict your activities the day of surgery and resume normal activity when you feel comfortable.
+- If antibiotic was prescribed take twice daily every 12 hours. - Use ice packs for the first 72 hours, while awake 20 minutes on / 20 minutes off - Restrict your activities the day of surgery and resume normal activity when you feel comfortable.
 No driving for 24 hours (If IV Sedation was used)